FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *apnDomMan 33 weeks ago
+By *apnDomMan over a year ago

 I didn't ever care about that overrated cold.
 But because of the world situation I changed a lot of my behaviour and thinking patterns.
 But that was mixed in with going from backpacking and being very active and outdoorsy to owning a yacht and becoming sedentary.